Is Alligator Alley Dangerous?

 Yes.
 At MM 32 there are picnic areas on both the north and south sides of I 75 Alligator Alley.
 At MM 62 there are hiking trails, night security, picnic tables, and restrooms on both sides (east and west).

-Map of Alligator Alley
+Map of Alligator Alley Everglades

-Our description of I 75 Alligator Alley
+Our description of I 75 Alligator Alley Everglades

 As you embark on your journey across Alligator Alley from the east (Broward County), you see the river of grass as noted in a book by Marjory Stoneham in 1947.
-The grass seems to go on forever, but in reality, Alligator Alley is about 20 miles of grass with canals on both sides of the road before the Everglades scenery changes.
+The grass seems to go on forever, but in reality, Alligator Alley in the Everglades is about 20 miles of grass with canals on both sides of the road before the Everglades scenery changes.

 As you enter the Big Cypress Preserve at MM 49, you start to see more features of trees, mangroves and swamp-like lands.
 You also start to see hundreds of birds lining the canals looking for their daily sustenance.